 The MASSGrant program is administered by the Commonwealth of Massachusetts for undergraduate students with exceptional need who are residents of Massachusetts.
-Students must be enrolled in at least 12 credits per semester in order to be eligible for a MASSGrant.
+Students must be full time to be eligible for MASSGrant.
 Students must have the FASFA filed by May 1st to be considered.